Chapter 19. Editions and Licensing

 <teiHeader>

 of your edition page.
-The main components of the metadata are as follows:
+The main components of the metadata are:

 <fileDesc>